PRACTAcademy/practa.tech/README.md

 ## 🤝 Contributing

-Want to contribute to MITPA.tech?
+Want to contribute to PRACTA.tech?
 Here’s how:

 1. Fork this repository.
 2. Create a new branch: `git checkout -b my-feature`.